Stroke Recovery and the Role of Rehabilitation

 Each year, nearly 800,000 people suffer a stroke in the United States.
 When it comes to treating an individual with a stroke, we know that “time is brain” and the faster a stroke is identified and treated, the better the outcome.

 Patients who have had a stroke may have different needs, depending on where it occurred in the brain and what type of stroke they suffered.
-Some possible results of a stroke may include:
+Some possible effects individuals may experience as a result of a stroke include: